ECE3400Team17/ECE3400_Team17/lab1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ttuvQ9fFO5o" frameborder="0" allowfullscreen></iframe>

-## Part2: The Serial Monitor and the Analog Pins
+## Part 2: Modify the Blink Sketch
 Utilizing the board’s digital writing capabilities, we set up an LED to digital output pin 12 on the Arduino board.
 Then we modified the code to send a signal to the LED.

 ```